Thomas Schmidheiny

-Thomas Schmidheiny (born 17 December 1945) is a Swiss billionaire businessman, and the former chairman of cement manufacturer Holcim.
+Thomas Schmidheiny (born 17 December 1945) is a Swiss billionaire businessman.
+He is the former chairman of cement manufacturer, Holcim.

 Early life

-Thomas Schmidheiny was born in 1945, the son of Max Schmidheiny (1908-1991).
+Schmidheiny was born in 1945, the son of Max Schmidheiny (1908-1991).
 The family's construction materials empire (bricks, cement, etc.) was divided in 1984, with Thomas inheriting Holcim, the concrete and cement company, and his brother Stephan, also a billionaire, was given the construction company Eternit.